Budgeting for Building Log

 • Milled Log Home – logs are milled to a consistent diameter in a controlled production environment.

-• Hand Crafted Log construction, including Timber Frame and Dovetail – logs are hand fit to craft a one-of-a kind structure.
-All are old world beautiful but require highly skilled craftsmen so cost more due to increased labor and skill required to formulate these masterpieces!
+• Hand Crafted Log construction, including Timber Frame and Dovetail – logs are hand-fit to craft a one-of-a-kind structure.
+All are old-world beautiful but require highly skilled craftsmen, so they cost more due to the increased labor and skill needed to formulate these masterpieces!

-What type of wood are you wanting: fir, spruce, western red cedar?
+What type of wood do you want: fir, spruce, or western red cedar?

-• Some wood species are plentiful so are priced accordingly while other wood species that are hard to find or in limited supply will cost more.
+• Some wood species are plentiful, so they are priced accordingly, while other wood species that are hard to find or in limited supply will cost more.

 Size does matter.

-• 10 inch logs provide the best bang and bank for the buck!
-They have great insulation value and are cost effective.
+• 10-inch logs provide the best bang and bank for the buck!
+They have excellent insulation value and are cost-effective.

-• Larger logs cost a bit more so it really depends on the look you want as to the diameter needed to create that look.
+• Larger logs cost a bit more, depending on the look you want and the diameter needed to create that look.

-So where does that leave you?
-On average, we recommend starting your log package budget at around $45 to $65 a square foot for Milled and go up from $85 to $125 for Handcraft, Timber Frame or Dovetail.
-From this point you can figure out the remaining finished budget numbers with your builder.
-With modest finishes, most Milled Log homes tend to range from $175 to $200 a square foot with Handcraft Log Homes ranging $350 and up a square foot.
+So, where does that leave you?
+On average, we recommend starting your log package budget at around $45 to $65 a square foot for Milled and going up from $85 to $125 for Handcraft, Timber Frame, or Dovetail.
+You can figure out the remaining budget numbers with your builder from this point.
+With modest finishes, most Milled Log homes range from $175 to $200 a square foot, with Handcraft Log Homes ranging from $350 and up a square foot.
 Regional variances and personal preferences will affect these numbers.
-This is simply to give you an average ballpark in your discussions with your builder.
+This gives you an average ballpark in your discussions with your builder.

 Facebook